tomgrubbmath/IntroMathSoftware/README.md

 ### Repository Setup

 This repository is organized as follows:
-- Main directory: Contains README.md, licensing information, and pointers to subdirectories.
+- Main directory: Contains README.md, licensing information, testimonials, and pointers to subdirectories.
+- Logistics directory: Contains several files regarding logistical information regarding the class, such as the syllabus and certain technical specs
 - Lectures directory: Contains 25 subdirectories, one for each lecture in the class.
 Each subdirectory contains a Jupyter Notebook as well as various ancillary files
 - Assignments directory: Contains 8 subdirectories, one for each homework assignment in the class.
 Each subdirectory contains a Jupyter Notebook of the *blank* homework assignment and ancillary files (I have made a conscious decision to *not* upload solutions; these are accessible if you email me)
 - Quizzes directory: Contains 4 subdirectories.
 Two subdirectories contain files for *practice quizzes* and two subdirectories contain files for *actual quizzes* which were held in the class